-Students are required to complete all items of assessment and achieve an aggregate mark of at least 50% overall.
-Students must also achieve at least 40% of combined mid-exam and final exam, in order to achieve a grade of "Pass" or above.
-Failure to reach the above-mentioned 40% hurdle results in failing the course.
+- B. demonstrate assurance of learning of all learning outcomes through graded Evidence of Learning Tasks. - C. Achieve at least 40% of the combined mid-exam and final exam total available marks to achieve a grade of "Pass" or above.
+Failure to reach this 40% hurdle results in failing the course.